What's the best Instant Pot to buy for you and your family?

 Let's talk through it.

 First of all, keep in mind that as with any pot that's advertised as holding a certain volume, you cannot use all of it.
 Advertised 6-quart volume means up to the top of the pot.
 Which of us ever fills a pot to the top?
 No one.
-At least not if we don't want a mess!
-You need room for expansion, boiling, stirring, putting your foods up on a rack, etc. Right?
+Not if we don't want a mess!
+You need room for expansion, boiling, stirring, putting your foods up on a rack, etc.

 Once I bought a stainless steel pot for making cheese and I made a mistake.
 I wanted to make cheese with 3 gallons of milk, so that's the size of pot I bought.
 Then it arrived and I realized my error.
 I couldn't use the entire 3-gallon capacity; I could use only 2-1/2 to 2-3/4 gallon or so.
 Oops.